Vertical Worship: Background

-The music collective is from Chicago, Illinois, where they form Harvest Bible Chapel, and they started making music in 2012.
+The music collective, from Rolling Meadows, Illinois, form Harvest Bible Chapel and started making music in 2012.
 They have since released multiple worship records.

 The band released Live Worship from Vertical Church on July 31, 2012 on Essential Records and it peaked on Billboard's Christian Albums chart at No. 10 and No. 9 on the Heetseekers Albums chart.
 Vertical EP was released on May 7, 2013.
 It was followed by The Rock Won't Move on October 29, 2013 and charted at No. 58 on the Billboard 200, No. 2 on the Christian Albums chart.
 White EP was released on November 4, 2014.
 Their third album, Church Songs, was released on January 20, 2015 and peaked at No. 31 on the Billboard 200 and topped the Christian Albums chart and was followed by the "Church Songs Tour & Workshop" national tour concluding in June, 2015.